-It also makes little sense to have Features which are supposed to fit in a Program Increment – which have sub-Features which also should fit into the same Program Increment, and the same goes for stories.
+After all, it makes little sense to have Features which are supposed to fit in a Program Increment – which have sub-Features which also should fit into the same Program Increment.

 Or what do you think?
 As always, comments and experiences are most welcome.

 2 thoughts on “A three-level requirements hierarchy drives batch size up”

 FYI – note that the tri-level Epic->Feature->Story breakdown *predates* SAFe/Leffingwell by several years.
 It came about during the days of XP, Scrum, FDD, sometime between 2004-2008 as a result of the three main different backlogs: product backlog, release backlog, sprint backlog.
 The basic definition was as follows:

 – Stories fit into a sprint

 – Features fit into a release (not into a sprint, tho a team might be able to “swarm” around a feature within a single sprint)

 – Epics were too vague/big for a sprint or a release, and might even span multiple releases, but the main use of them was as “unrefined” product backlog-items that needed to further breakdown (preferably splitting) and weren’t considered “concrete” enough to size or estimate even for a release.